 Continuing with a pregnancy

-The Pregnancy Advisory Centre has useful information on continuing with a pregnancy available on their website.
+The Pregnancy Advisory Centre has useful information on continuing with a pregnancy available on their website, and can assist with referral to appropriate support services

 You can contact the Pregnancy Advisory Centre for information and self-referral (see below).